Battle of Hondo Castle

-The Battle of Hondo Castle (December 29, 1637) was a victory for the rebel peasants and ronin during Shimabara Rebellion.
-After a successful uprising in Shimabara Domain, several thousand of rebels crossed the sea to the nearby Amakusa islands, domain of the Terazawa family, to help the local Christians who rose to arms at the same time.
-The local Terazawa samurai, overconfident and believing they had to deal with their own peasants only, attacked the rebels on the open field and suffered terrible loses.
+The Battle of Hondo Castle (December 29, 1637) was a victory for the rebel peasants and ronin during the Shimabara Rebellion.
+After a successful uprising in Shimabara Domain, several thousand rebels crossed the sea to the nearby Amakusa Islands, domain of the Terazawa family, to help the local Christians who rose to arms at the same time.
+The local Terazawa samurai, overconfident and believing they had to deal only with their own peasants, attacked the rebels on the open field and suffered terrible loses.
 The surviving Terazawa soldiers took refuge in Tomioka Castle, which was attacked within a few days.

 Prelude

-In the end of November 1637, a combination of several poor harvests, violent collection of arbitrary doubled taxes and persecution of Christianity (which existed in Kyushu since 1549. but was outlawed in 1614) among local peasants led to violent uprising of starving peasants, Christians and ronin on the Shimabara Domain, property of Matsukura family.
-The rebels, organized and led by several ronins, formerly in the service of Konishi Yukinaga, and Amakusa Shiro, a charismatic Christian youth, defeated the punitive expedition of Matsukura samurai on 12 December 1637 and besieged Shimabara Castle, capital of their domain.
+In the end of November 1637, a combination of several poor harvests, violent collection of arbitrarily doubled taxes and persecution of Christianity (which existed in Kyushu since 1549, but was outlawed in 1614) among local peasants led to violent uprising of starving peasants, Christians, and ronin in the Shimabara Domain, property of the Matsukura family.
+The rebels were organized and led by several ronin, who were formerly in the service of Konishi Yukinaga.
+Under the leadership of Amakusa Shiro, a charismatic Christian youth, the rebels defeated the punitive expedition of Matsukura samurai on 12 December 1637 and besieged Shimabara Castle, capital of their domain.

-At the same time, on December 12, 1637, Christian peasants rose to arms on the nearby Amakusa Islands, domain of Terazawa family, and took Oyano, the smallest of Amakusa Islands, burning several Buddhist temples there.
-Rebels of Oyano on December 16 collected a small flotilla of 14 fishing boats and attacked nearby villages near Uto, in the domain of Hosokawa family, in order to rescue the family of Amakusa Shiro, which was living there, and spread the rebellion.
-However, rebels were repelled by local villagers and Hosokawa samurai, and Amakusa Shiro's relatives were imprisoned by the government forces.
+At the same time, on December 12, 1637, Christian peasants rose to arms in the nearby Amakusa Islands, domain of the Terazawa family, and took Oyano, the smallest of the Amakusa Islands, burning several Buddhist temples there.
+Rebels of Oyano collected a small flotilla of 14 fishing boats and attacked nearby villages near Uto, in the domain of the Hosokawa family, on December 16.
+The rebels intended to rescue the family of Amakusa Shiro there, and spread the rebellion.
+However, rebels were repelled by local villagers and Hosokawa samurai, and Amakusa Shiro's relatives were imprisoned by government forces.

 Battle

 After he was informed of the Christian rebellion in Oyano, and with his own villagers starting to arm themselves, gather and profess their Christianity openly, Miyake Tobee, the governor of Lower Amakusa and castellan of Tomioka Castle, requested reinforcements from his superiors of the House Terazawa.
 In response, a fleet of 37 cargo boats with some 1500 Terazawa soldiers set sail from Karatsu (on the northern side of Kyushu) and reached Tomioka Castle on December 28.
-Confident in his strength, and believing that he will face only the rebels from Amakusa Islands, who's number he estimated at several hunded at most, Miyake left Tomioka Castle with his army and marched across the island to the small Hondo Castle, from where he intended to attack the rebels in the open battle.
+Confident in his strength, and believing that he will face only the rebels from Amakusa Islands, whose number he estimated at several hundred at most, Miyake left Tomioka Castle with his army and marched across the island to the small Hondo Castle, from where he intended to attack the rebels in the open battle.
 However, without his knowledge, a large army of rebels from Shimabara, numbering some 2000-6000 men, have secretly sailed from Shimabara to Lower Amakusa, carried by some 50-100 fishing boats with wooden crosses fixed to their prowls.